VanLoo-lab/ascat/ReleasedData/TCGA_SNP6_hg19/README.md

 - **Noisy logR**: logR track (either tumour or normal) is noisy.
 Filter: tumour_mapd>=0.75 | normal_mapd>=0.75.
 - **Likely wrong germline**: matched normal is likely to come from another patient.
 Filter: tumour_mapd>0.4 & normal_mapd>0.4 & frac_homo>0.1.
 - **Oversegmented**: difference in segmentation between logR and BAF tracks.
 Filter: n_segs_logRBAF_diff>250.
 - **Wrong fit**: CNA profile is incorrect, with extreme losses.
-FIlter: mode_majA=0.
+Filter: mode_majA=0.
 - **HD size**: CNA profile contains large segments with homozygous deletion.
 Filter: homdel_largest>=20e6 | homdel_size>=40e6.
 - **Contamination or swap** and **Large CNV**: germline data contains copy-number changes.
 Filter: we ran aspcf on all germline samples and manually reviewed cases where events were spotted.
-Cases with large stretches of homozygosity were considered as valid and were not dicaded.
+Cases with large stretches of homozygosity were considered as valid and were not discarded.
 - **Pass**: sample has correct metrics.

 Only samples defined as **Likely normal** and **Pass** have been included in this data release as the other categories should be discarded from further analyses.
-Profiles being flagged as **Likely normal** should carefully be interpreted as those does not show evidence of copy-number changes and have a high purity.
-They could therefore either be true CNA profiles from pure tumours (*e.g.* flat profile for AML) or tumour purity is so low (*e.g.* <20%) that ASCAT fitted his CNA profile on the gernmine.
+Profiles being flagged as **Likely normal** should carefully be interpreted as those do not show evidence of copy-number changes and have a high purity.
+They could therefore either be true CNA profiles from pure tumours (*e.g.* flat profile for AML) or tumour purity is so low (*e.g.* <20%) that ASCAT fitted the CNA profile on the germline.

 After QC, we applied the following strategy to pick one representative sample per case:
 - **Pass** were prioritised over **Likely normal** samples.